Saturday, February 16, 2019 10:30 a.m.

 4. Students will demonstrate an understanding of professionalism.

-- Students will maintain an understanding of ethical and professional values.
+- Maintain an understanding of ethical and professional values.

-- Students will understand the importance of professional organizations within the profession.
+- Understand the importance of professional organizations within the profession.

 - Twenty-four month educational program